Should I Do My Own Taxes or Hire a Professional? 15 Personal Finance Bloggers Weigh-In!

 This subject is especially important for people with more complicated financial scenarios: small businesses, landlords, etc. I happened to be in that category, so I went to the “interwebs” to get help.
 To help settle the matter, I posed this question to some buddies in a personal finance blogger group.
 The responses were varied with some suggesting that a person should almost always use professional tax-filing services and others recommending self-preparation with applications like TurboTax.
 Then, there were the folks advising people to give tax preparation a whirl themselves comparing results their professional preparer’s.

 Linsey Knerl of 1099Mom.com– It will totally depend on your situation, but I do my own.
 Our local preparers are unfamiliar with my online/digital business, and having to explain everything to them is not a good use of my time.
 I’ve used the TurboTax Professional for 5 years and have had no issues.
 I even got a form audit 2 years back because one of my 1099’s was miskeyed at the IRS, showing one company paying me $60K instead of $600.
 The software generated the right form, gave me all the steps to document and send it, and it was closed and resolved within a month.
 I was also given some face-time with a professional for my questions related to issuing W-2’s to my kids.
 I’m hearing, as well, that with all the healthcare changes, some tax professionals are not using all the tools available to them.
+So, I’m reading this Health policy blog to be familiar with some of those changes.
 Some professionals are top notch, but like any industry, there will be duds.
 I know I’m doing mine right for my business and family situation, so I’ll keep doing it for now.

 Nicole Rosen of FinanceDiva.com– You don’t HAVE to use a CPA.
 You can use TurboTax and other similar programs.
 However, in order to take full advantage of them then you need to spend time educating yourself on the tax laws.
 I have been doing taxes professionally for 10 years and I’m not a CPA.
 I am a tax instructor along with tax preparer.
 I teach and oversee other preparers.